 Not only are almonds rich in biotin they’re also loaded with vitamin E; One serving contains 40% of your RDA.
-Vitamin E is actually the name of a group of fat soluble antioxidants.
-Antioxidants are crucial for many areas of good health.
+Vitamin E is actually the name of a group of fat-soluble antioxidants.
+Antioxidants are crucial to many areas of good health.

 Antioxidants fight free-radicals — particles that cause damage to your body at a cellular and even genetic level.
 Antioxidants fight these free-radicals in order to prevent this damage and promote a healthier you!

 Antioxidants are well known for fighting and preventing devastating diseases like heart disease and cancer.

 This elemental mineral is essential, but getting too much or too little can be extremely bad for your health.
 Which is why almonds are a good source of manganese, you get enough but not too much.